See Where Your Users Actually Come From

 Channel Attribution

-Know which acquisition channels — organic, paid, referral, social — are actually driving your growth.
+Know which channels like organic paid referral and social are driving growth.

 Traffic Source Granularity

-See specific domains and campaigns sending traffic, not just aggregate channel labels.
+See which domains and campaigns are sending traffic instead of just broad channel labels.

 Device & Browser Breakdown